wiktq/Apple-sentiment-analysis-of-X-posts/README.md

 python scrape.py
 ```
 *5. Blocking -
-I would suggest to lower the data volumes in the code to minimize the probability of twitter's ban.
+I would suggest to lower the data volume in the code to minimize the probability of twitter's ban.
 If decreasing the volume is not possible, add a new twitter account data to the "credentials.py" after every block.

 *6. Deleting the repository from Mac, if needed
 ```bash